How to Help an Ativan Addict

 If you are feeling unsure about how to begin a conversation, you can prepare by consulting with a therapist or doctor.
 You may also consider taking advantage of resources like Community Reinforcement and Family Training (CRAFT).
 CRAFT teaches those closest to the addicted person how to talk to them about treatment.
 The skills taught in CRAFT are helpful even if your loved one does not choose to enter treatment or they have already begun their treatment.

-You can also offer to help create a list of questions to ask potential rehab centers.
+You can also offer to help create a list of questions to ask rehab centers that look like they could be a fit.
 Making a list and weighing different options can help your loved one decide which features are most important to them.
 Example questions may include:

 - Will I sleep in a single bed room or a shared room?